rabroldan/Waypoint/README.md

 If not, please download it [here](https://www.python.org/downloads/).

+## If you want to process a single file and please upload it to the properl folder

+text files goes to = ```test/txtFiles```
+md files goes to = ```test/mdFiles```
+TOML files goes to = ```test/tomlFiles```

 1. To process a file or a folder, you can try one of the following:

    - To process a file:
      ```
-     python waypoint.txt version.txt
+     python waypoint.txt test.txt
      ```
      or
      ```
-     python waypoint.py version.md
+     python waypoint.py 1stmd.md
      ```

    - To process a folder:
      ```
-     python waypoint.txt version
-     ```

-2. If you want to try one of the examples:

-   - To process the file for the example:
-     ```
-     python waypoint.txt test.txt
-     ```

-   - To process the folder for the example:
-     ```
      python waypoint.txt test
      ```

-3. To process To process a file or a folder to a different output try the following
+2. To process To process a file or a folder to a different output try the following

     ```
-     python waypoint.py version.txt -o newDirectory
+     python waypoint.py test.txt -o newDirectory
      ```
      or
      ```
-     python waypoint.py version.md -o newDirectory
+     python waypoint.py test.md -o newDirectory
      ```

-4. To pass a TOML-formatted config file when processing a file try the following
+3. To pass a TOML-formatted config file when processing a file try the following
       ```
       python waypoint.py version.txt -c config.toml
       ```